2014 15" MacBook Pro (GT750M) [4th,4C,H] + GTX 1050 Ti @ 16Gbps-TB2 (AKiTiO Thunder2) + macOS 10.12 & Win7 [Confaderal]

 - I started with the most easiest way to start of my building.
-I followed this video to a tee.
+I followed to a tee.

 but instead of using an atx psu, I just used modded a Dell Da-2 power supply as I might move to other gpus that need and external source to power it up too besides it being pcie bus powered.

 1. I started to install windows 7(again) on my bootcamp.
 There's different version drivers for different windows version on different macbooks.
 Please see this site: https://support.apple.com/en-us/HT205016

 I was using a cd, so I had to first make it into an iso for usb(yeah all my stuff happens to be legacy items).
 Once done, go to bootcamp and make a bootable usb stick and use the bootcamp drivers as recommended by apple support.
 In bootcamp also installed windows(as per normal).